 Send them anything they will need prior to the session.

 The way adults learn comes into play here.
-When people entered a new environment, even an online one, they can be in a sense of “fight” or “flight” which means their primal brain is in a survival mode.
+When people enter a new environment, even an online one, they can be in a sense of “fight” or “flight,” which means their primal brain is in a survival mode.

 If your goal is to “teach” or have them share, you need to transition them into a calmer state of being.

 You can do this with icebreakers, calming conversations (that don’t put them on the spot), or even simple breathing -in and out – sort of activity.
 Your goal: to connect with them, relax, and mentally transition them to your learning space.